-Drawing is an important part of any art course and we start with a project over two terms that will give you the confidence to record and explore abstract compositions, still life and portraiture using a range of traditional drawing media and materials.
-Later on you will be able to choose the direction and theme you want to take your work in for your first mini project, both contextually and through the choice of media including computer drawing software.
+Drawing is an important part of any art course and we start with a project over two terms that will give you the confidence to record observations using a range of drawing media and materials.
+There will be opportunities to learn new processes such as printing, painting, photography, and digital art.
+In term 2 you will be able to choose the direction and theme you want to take your work in for your first mini project, both contextually with art that inspires you and through the choice of media.

 You must include at least two areas of specialism within the Unit 1 coursework project; Fine Art, Graphic Design and Illustration, Photography or 3D.
 Your teachers will guide you with finding the right direction for your work and how to use your strengths and interests.
-During Year 12 you will be introduced to these specialist areas through a series of workshops in term three including painting, printing and dry point etching, clay and 3D, photography and darkroom processes, graphic design, computer software such as Illustrator and Photoshop, and illustration techniques.
+During Year 12 you will be introduced to these specialist areas through workshops including oil, watercolour and acrylic painting, printing and dry point etching, clay and 3D, photography and editing software, graphic design, computer software such as Illustrator and Photoshop, and illustration techniques.
+Your teachers have lots of experience and knowledge to share and advise you on your art journey.